bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter3-2.md

 About SD card boot mode, the U-Boot default find the myd-y6ull-14x14-evk-gpmi-weim.dtb file.

-When you build kernel completation, the version tag will changed automatic.If you driver load with module type, you should recompile driver module.
+When you build kernel complete, the version tag will changed automatically.If you driver load with module type, you should recompile driver module.

 ```
 make modules